b-cubed-eu/documentation/src/content/docs/guides/b3data.md

 ![plot of chunk unnamed-chunk-10](../../../../public/guides/b3data/unnamed-chunk-10-1.png)

-> **Note:** The spatial and temporal patterns shown in these outputs primarily reflect the data coverage in GBIF, not actual biodiversity patterns.
-This tutorial is meant to demonstrate the use of the **b3data** resources and indicator workflow, and is not intended as an example of rigorous ecological analysis.
+> **Note:** The example demonstrates the use of the b3data resources, and is not intended as an example of rigorous ecological analysis.
+The spatial and temporal patterns shown in the outputs below primarily reflect the data coverage in GBIF, and may not reflect actual biodiversity patterns.

 ## Contributing and reporting issues